conveyal/analysis-ui/docs/analysis/index.md

 The left panel has controls for the analysis and displays the access to opportunities afforded by the :term:`scenario`.
 At the top of the panel, available scenarios and opportunity data layers are listed in drop-down menus.
 For example, you might be interested in how a given scenario provides access to jobs, access to schools, or some other variable of interest represented in an :term:`opportunity dataset` you uploaded.
 Additional scenarios can be selected for comparison.
 A :term:`baseline<baseline network>` scenario with no modifications (i.e. the unmodified :term:`network bundle` you uploaded) is automatically available for every project.

-The available options are described more fully in :ref:`analysis_configuration`.
+The options available in this panel are described more fully in :ref:`analysis_configuration`.

 .. _accessibility_chart:
 ### Chart of accessibility results